lnmunhoz/awesome-apollo-link/README.md

 # Awesome Apollo Link
-> 🔗 A curated list of apollo-link resources.
+🔗 A curated list of apollo-link resources.

+> Apollo Link is designed to be a powerful way to compose actions around data handling with GraphQL.
+Each link represents a subset of functionality that can be composed with other links to create complex control flows of data.
+> -- <cite><a href="https://www.apollographql.com/docs/link/links/context.html">Official docs.</a></cite>

 ## Libraries